savannahferretti/project-template/README.md

 ```
 ├── LICENSE.md         <- License for code
 │
-├── README.md          <- Top-level README for developers using this project
+├── README.md          <- Top-level information on this code base
 │
 ├── data/
 │   ├── external/      <- Data from third party sources